The Ultimate Guide to Buying a Walk-In

 Your walk-in unit can be placed either inside or outside of your building.
 There are many factors to consider when trying to make this decision.

+Indoors, there are several requirements to think about.
 For indoor installations, every unit will require 2” of space between the walk-in and surrounding walls for a proper ‘air gap’.
 Next, you’ll need to consider the floor.
 Most walk-in freezers will require an insulated floor.
 Walk-in coolers can be floorless if they are on-grade (on a cement floor).

-Depending on the frequency of cooler access, you may want to place your unit close to your food-preparation space.
+When considering placing a unit outside, the exact location in relation to building access is vital.
+Depending on the frequency of cooler access, you may want to place your unit close to your operating space, where business activities involving the product in your walk-in occur.
 This may or may not be possible outside, depending on your property and building layout.
 Additionally, consider local building ordinances, building codes, and engineering requirements.
 Depending on your locality, there may be requirements for size, distance from the building, finish, snow load, etc. that you need to be aware of before installing your unit.

 You should also consider the added requirements for a unit outside.
 These units require several other accessories, namely a condensing unit cover, membrane roof, and a rain gutter over the door.
+These are in addition to general weather-proofing that will be specific to your climate, such as sloped ceilings for snow.
+Also, keep in mind that outdoor units generally require a floor.

 Takeaway: You need to have the physical space to house your cooler.
 This can be either inside or outside.
-Housing your unit inside may provide easier access while housing your cooler outside may allow for a larger amount of storage.
+Housing your unit inside may provide easier access, while housing your cooler outside may allow for a larger amount of storage.

-Refrigeration Components
+Walk-In Components

-Great, now you understand what type of unit you need, how much storage space you should plan to have, and where to locate your cooler.
+Great!
+Now you understand what type of unit you need, how much storage space you should plan to have, and where to locate your cooler.
 Next, we need to dive into some of the specific features of your unit.

 Panels

-Most walk-ins are manufactured with interlocking panels: floors, walls, doors, and ceiling.
+Most walk-ins are manufactured with interlocking panels: floors, walls, doors, and ceilings.
 The panels are what actually insulate the cooler.
 Their construction is generally the same – insulating foam sandwiched between sheets of metal.

 Generally, panels that are better at retaining cold inside the unit have a higher ‘R-value’.
 R-Value is a measure of an insulation’s ability to reduce the rate of heat flow.
 Essentially, R-value describes the ability of the panel to stop the transfer of heat from the outside to the inside.
 All walk-in panels must meet specific R-value requirements in order to be compliant with building codes and energy efficiency regulations – a minimum of R-25 for coolers and R-32 for freezers.

 Usually, as the R-value of a panel increases, so does the cost.
 High-quality panels will all exhibit some of the same characteristics: high level of fire retardation, meeting required energy efficiency standards (like EISA), and utilizing materials that are food-safe.
-There are many different technical specifications concerning panels that may affect your decision-making process, ask your dealer or manufacturer for specific details.
+There are many different technical specifications concerning panels that may affect your decision-making process, so ask your dealer or manufacturer for specific details.

 Takeaway: Panels are essentially insulation sandwiches.
 The specific type of panel you need will depend on the desired temperature of your unit.
 Having a basic knowledge of R-value will help you understand the industry-specific language your dealer may use.